katcipis/sophia/notes/talent-is-overrated.md

 he is interrupted.

 Normal golf players will just make the shot, horribly.
 But he can stop on the middle of it, take a step back, recompose himself, and come forth again to do the shot.
-How can he do this ? because he is not on automatic mode, he is actively thinking about every little thing he is doing on his shot, and if he is interrupted he can stop instead of justing shotting it all wrong as most people would do (because they are usually on auto pilot while doing that, having fun, its not a deliberate action).
+How can he do this ?
+Because he is not on automatic mode, he is actively thinking about every little thing he is doing on his shot, and if he is interrupted he can stop instead of justing shotting it all wrong as most people would do (because they are usually on auto pilot while doing that, having fun, its not a deliberate action).